Tanya Clarke

-Tanya Clarke is an American film, television, and stage actress, known for her role as Nicole Brennan in the Dead Space franchise.
+Tanya Clarke (born February 2, 1972) is an American film, television, and stage actress, known for her role as Nicole Brennan in the Dead Space franchise.

 Early life

-Clarke was born in Chicago, Illinois, while her father, Tony Clarke, completed his doctorate degree in Social Ethics at the University of Chicago.
+Clarke was born on February 2, 1972, in Chicago while her father, Tony Clarke, completed his doctorate degree in Social Ethics at the University of Chicago.
 The elder of two children, she was raised in Ottawa, Ontario, Canada.

 Clarke moved to New York City at the age of 20 and spent many years performing on Broadway, Off-Broadway and regional stages.
 She is engaged to actor Michael Buie and has a daughter, Lola.

 Career

 Her film credits include A Beautiful Mind and Tenderness with Russell Crowe, Repo Men (2010), DriverX & Blackbird.
 She was also in I Can Only Imagine with Dennis Quaid.

 Her television roles include the portrayal of Emily Lotus on Cinemax's Banshee and Queen Reyna on Marvel's Marvel's Inhumans.
 Other: Grey's Anatomy, first and ninth season of American Horror Story, Glee, Hawaii Five-0, CSI: Miami, Supernatural, and Major Crimes.

 She made her Broadway debut in I'm Not Rappaport opposite Judd Hirsch and Ben Vereen, directed by Daniel Sullivan.
 Off-Broadway credits include The Director' with John Shea.
 Her Liquid Light sculptures have been featured in galleries, museums and private collections in the U.S. and around the world.

 Clarke also voiced the NPC Nicole Brennan in Dead Space 2 and the 2023 remake of the first game.